SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

         print("Invalid rating: \(rating)")
     }
 }
-// Prints "No ratings available"
+// Prints "No ratings available".
 ```

 In this code,